Oxycomanthus bennetti

-Oxycomanthus bennetti, the Bennett's feather star, is a species of crinoid belonging to the family Comatulidae.
+Anneissia bennetti, the Bennett's feather star, is a species of crinoid belonging to the family Comatulidae.
 It is found in shallow water in the Indo-Pacific between northern Australia and southeast Asia.

 Description

-Oxycomanthus bennetti is one of the larger species of Comatulidae, growing up to 30 cm.
+Anneissia bennetti is one of the larger species of Comatulidae, growing up to 30 cm.
 It is a filter-feeder, meaning it does not hunt down food, it captures food suspended in the water column to eat.
 It does this with 31–120 feathery arms, usually held up into the water in order to trap food, feeding on detritus, phytoplankton and zooplankton.
 The arms have numerous finger-like appendages known as pinnules, in order to increase the surface area on which food can be trapped.
 The mouth is on the upper side of the large, thick body, otherwise known as the centrodorsal.
 Attached to the centrodorsal are many long, robust cirri (3-4.5 cm).
-These cirri are used by O. bennetti to hold on to substrate in the beginning portion of their lives, after the larvae settle out of the water column.
+These cirri are used by A. bennetti to hold on to substrate in the beginning portion of their lives, after the larvae settle out of the water column.
 They begin their lives attached to a stalk, held onto a substrate by cirri, and once mature, they can break the stalk and become free-living.
 Once they are free-living, however, they still use these cirri to elevate themselves to put themselves in a better position to trap food.
-Because these cirri are so long and robust, the posture of O. bennetti can be used to easily distinguish it from other similar species.
-O. bennetti is diurnally active, meaning it is active during the day, unlike many other species of crinoids.
+Because these cirri are so long and robust, the posture of A. bennetti can be used to easily distinguish it from other similar species.
+A. bennetti is diurnally active, meaning it is active during the day, unlike many other species of crinoids.
 The color of this species is quite variable, ranging from yellow to brown and purple.
 The tips of the pinnules are often more brightly colored than the arms and centrodorsal.